Modern Slavery Act

 The Bank of New York Mellon Corporation (“BNY Mellon”)1 is committed to preventing acts of modern slavery and human trafficking from occurring within both its business and supply chains.
 This statement is made on behalf of BNY Mellon pursuant to section 54 of the Modern Slavery Act 2015 of the United Kingdom (“Modern Slavery Act”).

-At BNY Mellon, we have a long-standing culture of “Doing What’s Right,” as evidenced by our Enterprise ESG program, our Human Rights Statement, our Employee Code of Conduct and our Supplier Code of Conduct.
+At BNY Mellon, we have a long-standing culture of “Doing What’s Right,” as evidenced by our Corporate Social Responsibility programme, our Human Rights Statement, our Employee Code of Conduct and our Supplier Code of Conduct.
 These specific initiatives, coupled with our belief that transparency and accountability promote healthy, stable financial markets, are intended to help us achieve the highest of standards and continue to progress and evolve our social and ethical responsibilities.

 III.
 Governance and Policy

 We are committed to acting ethically, with integrity and promoting work environments that engender conditions of freedom, equality, security and dignity.
 BNY Mellon expects its employees, contractors, and suppliers to prevent acts of modern slavery and human trafficking from occurring within both its business and supply chains and has policies (including its Human Rights Statement) and codes of conduct (including the Employee Code of Conduct and the Supplier Code of Conduct) in place to establish standards expected across our business activities.
 Our governance framework and related corporate policies empower our employees and contractors to report and escalate any concerns of unethical conduct, whether relating to modern slavery, human trafficking or other matters.